atick-faisal/label-studio/docs/source/tutorials/grounding_sam.md

 > Warning: Using GroundingSAM without a GPU may result in slow performance and is not recommended.
 If you must use a CPU-only machine, and experience slow performance or don't see any predictions on the labeling screen, consider one of the following:
 > - Increase memory allocated to the Docker container (e.g. `memory: 16G` in `docker-compose.yml`)
-> - Increase the prediction timeout on Label Studio instance with the `ML_TIMEOUT_PREDICT=100` environment variable.
+> - Increase the prediction timeout on Annotation Hub instance with the `ML_TIMEOUT_PREDICT=100` environment variable.
 > - Use "MobileSAM" as a lightweight alternative to "SAM".

 If you want to use a [more efficient version of SAM](https://github.com/ChaoningZhang/MobileSAM), set `USE_MOBILE_SAM=true`.